UniversalDependencies/UD_Turkish-IMST/README.md

 * UD 2.8
   * The word "bir", if used as a determiner, gets corresponding UPOS and features.
+  * Attachment of punctuation fixed using Udapi ud.FixPunct.
 * UD 2.4
   * Moved around a few sentences so that both dev and test have over 10K words again.
 * UD 2.2